 Top 3 Reasons Why Monitoring for Stolen Credentials is Important

-Reused Passwords Increase Risk – Employees often use the same password for multiple services which exponentially increase the potential damage from a single compromised credential and gives cybercriminals rapid access to your secure data.
+Reused Passwords Increase Risk – Using the same password for multiple services exponentially increases the damage potential from a single compromised credential and gives cybercriminals rapid access to your secure data.

-Compromised Credentials are a Warning – The sooner you know about exposed data on the Dark Web, the less damage you will endure.
-Once the information is out there, you want to take the appropriate steps to remediate and close any gaps that could be open for cybercriminals to exploit.
+Compromised Credentials are a Warning – The sooner you are aware your data is exposed on the Dark Web, the sooner you can initiate damage limitation actions.
+Once your information is on the dark web, you need to take fast and preplanned steps to close the gaps that cybercriminals are looking to exploit.

-Risky Business on Your Accounts – Your credentials can lead a hacker to your financial assets and records, bank accounts, customer lists, private and professional contacts, sensitive data and permissions which can be leveraged to conduct further criminal activity.
+Risky Business on Your Accounts – Having your credentials allows a hacker to access your financial assets and records, bank accounts, customer lists, private and professional contacts, sensitive data, and permissions which become open doors to further criminal activity.